Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 “Be aware of when the class is taking place, and understand how that timing will impact the students.
 Is it the first period when some kids still have one foot in bed, or the last, when their minds are already fried?
 Always be conscious of the work that needs to be done, but remain sensitive to student needs, and be prepared to engage them in a different way with (relevant) one-off exercises if necessary.”

-Tip #4: Make sure your lesson plans are clear and easy to follow
+Tip #3: Make sure your lesson plans are clear and easy to follow

 Tip #5: Establish a routine

-Writing lesson plans takes time and energy you’d probably much rather spend enjoying your time off instead of preparing for work.
+Creating lesson plans takes time and energy you’d probably much rather spend enjoying your time off instead of preparing for work.

 This is why it’s paramount to do whatever it’s necessary to motivate yourself to include this activity in your regular weekly schedule.

-Make it a routine to deliberately set aside some time each week to focus on developing your lesson plans.
-Before you know it, lesson planning will become a routine task and you’ll notice it getting easier and less time-consuming as you go on.
+Before you know it, lesson planning will become a routine task, and you’ll notice it getting easier and less time-consuming as you go on.

 Tip #6: Leave room for improvisation